gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

       gl_Position = vec4(clipSpace * vec2(1, -1), 0, 1);

 If you look at each of those steps in turn, the first step, "convert from pixels to 0.0 to 1.0", is really a scale operation.
 The second is also a scale operation.
 The next is a translation and the very last scales Y by -1.
 We can actually do that all in the matrix we pass into the shader.
 We could make 2 scale matrices, one to scale by 1.0/resolution, another to scale by 2.0, a 3rd to translate by -1.0,-1.0 and a 4th to scale Y by -1 then multiply them all together but instead, because the math is simple, we'll just make a function that makes a 'projection' matrix for a given resolution directly.

+    var m3 = {
-    function make2DProjection(width, height) {
+      projection: function(width, height) {
         // Note: This matrix flips the Y axis so that 0 is at the top. return [
           2 / width, 0, 0,
           0, -2 / height, 0,
           -1, 1, 1
         ];
-    }
+      },

+      ...

 Now we can simplify the shader even more.
 Here's the entire new vertex shader.

     <script id="2d-vertex-shader" type="x-shader/x-vertex">
     attribute vec2 a_position;